georgwittberger/sfdx-data-deploy-plugin/README.md

 ![GitHub issues](https://img.shields.io/github/issues/georgwittberger/sfdx-data-deploy-plugin)
 ![GitHub](https://img.shields.io/github/license/georgwittberger/sfdx-data-deploy-plugin)

-SFDX plugin to deploy data from CSV files to a Salesforce org
+> SFDX plugin to deploy/retrieve data to/from Salesforce

+This plugin can be used to retrieve records from any Salesforce org and save them to local JSON files.
+These data files can be stored in Git repositories to share them with other team members.
+The plugin can use the data files to deploy records to several other Salesforce orgs.
+Practical use cases are:

+- Maintaining test data as source files in a Git repository
+- Rolling out configuration records as part of deployments

 ## Installation